Library

 Step 4.
 Upload results

-Upload the resulted log file to the Trace Visualization on cc.ib-aid.com Please note, if the size of the log file is more than 100Mb, zip it (with standard Windows zip or with Linux gz), and upload compressed log instead.
-The size of the compressed log is limited to 500Mb, larger log files will be deleted.
+Please note, compress the log file if it is bigger than 20Mb (with standard Windows zip or with Linux gz or 7zip), and upload compressed log instead.
+The size of the compressed log is limited to 1Gb, larger log files will be deleted.

 You need to have an account to log in.